 Through the end of 2023, our customers have primarily been development customers: customers funding our hardware product research and development efforts for which we have suspended development efforts.
 However, our many years of work with potential customers in many different industries and the U.S. Department of Defense, in particular the Air Force Research Laboratory, has contributed to the development of our AI/ML Software Platform.
-We do not yet have any customers for our AI/ML Software Platform will be in industries such as industrial manufacturing, warehousing and logistics, defense, infrastructure maintenance and repair, energy and aerospace and aviation, among others.
+We do not yet have any customers for our AI/ML Software Platform.
+We anticipate initial commercial customers for our AI/ML Software Platform will be in industries such as industrial manufacturing, warehousing and logistics, defense, infrastructure maintenance and repair, energy and aerospace and aviation, among others.